 5.)
 Not Knowing Where To Start

 You say you want to be a food truck owner, but where do you actually start?
 Believe it or not, the answer is … wherever you want.

 Some aspiring mobile kitchen owners start by creating a business plan while some focus more on the menu, concept and the actual food truck name itself.
 Other people start digging into financing and the money department.
 Some people look for locations for their food trucks.

 The most important thing is this: You have to start somewhere.

-Start wherever you want, but just get started.
+Start wherever you want.
+Just start.
 Creating a checklist/plan can be really helpful because it will allow you to get one step closer to your dreams every time you check something off of your list or complete a step on your plan, if you will.”

 The good thing about the food truck industry is that your business is mobile, so you don’t necessarily have to stay in the same spot.
 With that in mind, permits, regulations, rules and laws do come into play, so it’s not like you can park wherever you want.

 Nonetheless, that doesn’t mean you can’t start looking into destinations for your food truck.
 Typically, it’s best to set up shop in areas with a lot of foot traffic, which could include downtown areas, places where outdoor attractions are, business districts, etc.

 As a friendly reminder, you can find more than one location for your food truck, and you can also travel to food truck events and put on catering gigs, meaning you aren’t stuck in one spot, which is typically the case with sit-down restaurants.”

 1. What Is My Goal During This Food Truck Search?